Cystoscopy: What you should know

-The procedure of cystoscopy is performed with or without general anaesthesia.
+The procedure of cystoscopy is performed with or without general anesthesia.
 Sometimes the doctor may conduct the procedure under IV sedative as well.
 A numbing medicine will be used in the urethra so that you will not feel the discomfort, after which the cystoscope will be inserted through the urethra.
-It will be moved up till it reaches the urinary bladder.
-The doctor may put sterile water or saline into the bladder for better view.
+It will be moved up until it reaches the urinary bladder.
+The doctor may put sterile water or saline into the bladder for the better view.
 The examination of the underlying reason will be carried out after which the cystoscope will be taken out.

 Your recovery after cystoscopy depends on the type of sedation as well as the reason for the procedure.
 In most cases, you will be discharged from the hospital on the same day if there are no further complications.
 You may feel a burning sensation for one day and frequent urination is also observed after cystoscopy.
 The doctor will advise you to drink plenty of fluids as well.
 You can start with the normal healthy diet and take rest for one or two days.

-It is common to see blood stains in the urine after the procedure and will be get to normal in one or two days.
+It is common to see blood stains in the urine after the procedure and will get to normal in one or two days.
 You will be given medicine to avoid infections.

-Risks of cystoscopy
+Risks of Cystoscopy

 Cystoscopy is comparatively a safe procedure without much risk.
-It is mostly done on out-patient basis.
+It is mostly done on the out-patient basis.
 However, you should understand the signs and symptoms of urinary infection and consult your doctor if you develop any signs of infection.